-- (a) No Party may have any ex parte communication with a neutral Arbitrator jointly selected by the Parties.
-The Arbitrator(s) may authorize any Party to communicate directly with the Arbitrator(s) by email or other written correspondence, so long as copies are simultaneously forwarded to the JAMS Case Manager and the other Parties. - (b) A Party may have ex parte communication with its appointed neutral or non-neutral Arbitrator as necessary to secure the Arbitrator's services and to assure the absence of conflicts and in connection with the selection of the Chairperson of the arbitral panel. - (c) The Parties may agree to permit more extensive ex parte communication between a Party and a non-neutral Arbitrator.
-More extensive communications with a non-neutral arbitrator may also be permitted by applicable law and rules of ethics.
+(a) No Party may have any ex parte communication with a neutral Arbitrator, except as provided in section (b) of this Rule.
+The Arbitrator(s) may authorize any Party to communicate directly with the Arbitrator(s) by email or other written means as long as copies are simultaneously forwarded to the JAMS Case Manager and the other Parties.

+(b) A Party may have ex parte communication with its appointed neutral or non-neutral Arbitrator as necessary to secure the Arbitrator's services and to assure the absence of conflicts, as well as in connection with the selection of the Chairperson of the arbitral panel.

+(c) The Parties may agree to permit more extensive ex parte communication between a Party and a non-neutral Arbitrator.
+More extensive communication with a non-neutral Arbitrator may also be permitted by applicable law and rules of ethics.

 Rule 15.
-Arbitrator Selection and Replacement
+Arbitrator Selection, Disclosures and Replacement

-- (a) Unless the Arbitrator has been previously selected by agreement of the Parties, JAMS may attempt to facilitate agreement among the Parties regarding selection of the Arbitrator. - (b) If the Parties do not agree on an Arbitrator, JAMS shall send the Parties a list of at least five (5) Arbitrator candidates in the case of a sole Arbitrator and ten (10) Arbitrator candidates in the case of a tripartite panel.
+(a) Unless the Arbitrator has been previously selected by agreement of the Parties, JAMS may attempt to facilitate agreement among the Parties regarding selection of the Arbitrator.

+(b) If the Parties do not agree on an Arbitrator, JAMS shall send the Parties a list of at least five (5) Arbitrator candidates in the case of a sole Arbitrator and ten (10) Arbitrator candidates in the case of a tripartite panel.
+JAMS shall also provide each Party with a brief description of the background and experience of each Arbitrator candidate.
+JAMS may replace any or all names on the list of Arbitrator candidates for reasonable cause at any time before the Parties have submitted their choice pursuant to subparagraph (c) below.